nuwave/lighthouse/docs/master/guides/custom-directives.md

     public function resolve($root, array $args)
     {
         return User::create([
-            // This will be the "trimed" value of the `name` argument 'name' => $args['name']
+            // This will be the trimmed value of the `name` argument 'name' => $args['name']
         ]);
     }